Sports

 I was very lucky to join UNL's varsity League of Legends team in 2024.
 We competed in the CCL and won the Fall 2024 Championship.

 Yes, I'm addicted to video games, and I've spent a lot of time reflecting on that.
-Here's my profile: Lampre-NA96 on OP.GG.
 My peak rank was Master 450 LP, but I've since retired because I realized this game wouldn't contribute to my future path.

 That said, I learned a tremendous amount from League.
 It taught me how to be an effective team player in a Western team environment, and I truly cherish the time spent with my teammates.
 Although esports may not be as physically demanding as traditional sports, the mental intensity is just as high—if not higher.